bu-ist/responsive-child-starter/README.md

 ### Using PHP-DEV templates

-This theme has been setup with two dev page templates, a section for every action hook, and a filter to activate every action hook in responsive-framework.
+This starter theme has been setup with a section for every action hook, and an add_action to activate every action hook in responsive-framework.
-The intent is to provide a quick and easy way for designers to add HTML and CSS code as it will appear as close as possible on the live site.
+The intent is to provide a quick and easy way for designers to add HTML and CSS code as it will appear on the eventual live site.

-These templates are meant for use for rapid HTML and SCSS development only.
+These templates are meant for use for rapid HTML and CSS development only.
 Any code added to these templates must be moved to production ready templates by a developer prior to launch.

-The `dev_sections()` function and the related filters must be deleted before going live.
-Everything in the PHP-DEV folder must be deleted before going live.
+The following must be deleted before going live:
+- In the theme `functions.php` file
+  - require_once 'php-dev/dev-functions.php';
+  - add_filter( 'after_setup_theme', 'dev_sections' );
+- The entire `php-dev` folder.

-To add a specific section to a given hook, find the corresponding filter in the `dev_sections()` function in the `functions.php` file and uncomment it.
-Add HTML sample code to the corresponding section in the `php-dev` folder.
+To add HTML to a specific hook find the corresponding hook name in the $hooks array and change it's value to `true`.
+Add HTML sample code to the corresponding file in the `php-dev` folder.

-To use a specific dev page template, create a new page and add the title matching the name of the dev page template.
-Select the dev page template.

-When deleting these templates, please make note of the commit ID in the child themes updated readme file.
-This creates an easy reference to the original design HTML Markups.
+Note: The hooks use `_` underscores and the filenames use `-`, and are otherwise identical.

+Note: To see all current hooks visit https://github.com/bu-ist/responsive-framework